 Persons desirous of making representations should note that the Gambling Act 2005 does not include as a specific licensing objective the prevention of public nuisance.
 Objections to new premises or requests for reviews should be based on the licensing objectives of the Gambling Act 2005.

-It is intended that further more detailed guidance on making representations will be provided separately.
+More detailed guidance on making representations is provided separately.

 8. Data Protection and Exchange of Information